Cyan Garamonde: Conception and design

-Standing 178 cm (5 ft 10 in) tall, an early draft of the character's appearance was drawn by artist Tetsuya Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
-Given full creative freedom, Amano wanted to make "real" and "alive" characters, though with consideration for their representation in-game as small computer sprites.However, according to Sakaguchi and pixel artist Kazuko Shibuya, most of the characters were designed by Shibuya first as sprites.
+Standing tall, an early draft of the character's appearance was drawn by artist Tetsuya Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
+Given full creative freedom, Amano wanted to make "real" and "alive" characters, though with consideration for their representation in-game as small computer sprites.
+However, according to Sakaguchi and pixel artist Kazuko Shibuya, most of the characters were designed by Shibuya first as sprites.
 Though Shibuya acted as an intermediary between Amano and the development team, this resulted in discrepancies between Amano's concepts and the game itself.
 In his finalized design, Cyan appears as a tall older man with long balding hair pulled back into a ponytail, a thick mustache, and wearing dark blue and brown armor.

 Cyan's personality was meant to feel "serious and inflexible", though early in development he was intended to have a "strange" personality, while his sword attacks had flashy names such as "Super Explosive Shouryuu Zan!"
 In the final games he's described as having an "old fashioned personality", with traits such as expecting modesty from women, though at the same time said personality was also made to be intentionally vague to represent the cultural gap between him and the other characters.
 In the Japanese version this is further represented by his manner of speaking, with him ending sentences with "gozaru", an archaic manner of saying "to be".
 In English localizations, this was changed to him speaking in Early Modern English, with him frequently saying "thou".